 Somali American model Iman graced runways and magazine covers for decades, but she has also been an active philanthropist.
 She’s the first global advocate for CARE, a humanitarian and anti-poverty organization, and has worked with the nongovernmental organizations Children’s Defense Fund and Save the Children.

 Farai Chideya, whose father is from Zimbabwe, is an American journalist, writer and radio host from Baltimore, Maryland.
-She has reported for NPR, ABC News and Newsweek magazine, in addition to being a distinguished writer in residence at New York University’s Arthur L. Carter Journalism Institute from 2012-2016.
+She has reported for NPR, ABC News and Newsweek magazine, in addition to being a distinguished writer in residence at New York University’s Arthur L. Carter Journalism Institute from 2012 to 2016.